I Pass The CMA Exam!

 CMA Exam Advice from Hari, Winner of Priscilla S Payne Award

-Priscilla S Payne Award winnerI am honored to have Hari, a Priscilla S Payne award winner from our very own community, to share his CMA exam journey with us.
+Priscilla S Payne Award winnerI am honored to have Hari, a Priscilla S. Payne Award winner from our very own community, share his CMA exam journey with us.

 * * *

-• Educational Qualification: Chartered Accountant (CA), BCom (Mulund College of Commerce, University of Mumbai)
+• Educational Qualifications: Chartered Accountant (CA), BCom (Mulund College of Commerce, University of Mumbai)

-• Professional experience: Co-Founder and Head of Academic Affairs at Raising a Mathematician Foundation, Visiting faculty at Institute of Chartered Accountants of India (ICAI), Faculty and Mentor at Enkays Classes (Kalyan, Maharashtra, India)
+• Professional Experience: Co-Founder and Head of Academic Affairs at Raising a Mathematician Foundation, Visiting faculty at the Institute of Chartered Accountants of India (ICAI), Faculty and Mentor at Enkays Classes (Kalyan, Maharashtra, India)

 How I Began the CMA Journey

-I met Lisa Beaudoin, Head of Educational Partnerships, IMA at the Puerto Rico Mid year Management Section meeting of American Accounting Association in Jan 2017 where she mentioned to me about the doctoral scholarships for students interested in pursuing CMA.
+I met Lisa Beaudoin, Head of Educational Partnerships, IMA, at the Puerto Rico Mid-year Management Section meeting of the American Accounting Association in January 2017, where she mentioned to me the doctoral scholarships for students interested in pursuing CMA.

-I thought about it for a week and decided to enroll for the same in Jan 2017.
-I took both the sections in Feb (Part 1: 13th Feb and Part 2: 27th Feb).
-For me the objective of taking this certification is to partner with IMA to bridge the gap between academic research and practice.
-IMA will provide me with networking opportunities and I hope to collaborate with companies on research.
+I thought about it for a week and decided to enroll for the same in that month.
+I took both of the sections in February (Part 1: 13th of February and Part 2: 27th of February).
+For me, the objective of taking this certification is to partner with IMA to bridge the gap between academic research and practice.
+The IMA will provide me with networking opportunities, and I hope to collaborate with companies on research.

-As soon as I finished my exams I was confident that I did well on my exams but I didn’t expect to win the Priscilla S Payne award, which is given to a student who has scored maximum marks in an exam window.
+As soon as I finished my exams, I was confident that I did well on my exams.
+But I didn’t expect to win the Priscilla S. Payne Award, which is given to the student who scored the maximum marks in an exam window.
 I am happy to receive this award because it is only given to one student globally.

-Although it may come across that I studied for a month but I was instructing courses on Management Accounting for CA Final and Inter students in India for 8 years before I came to US for pursuing PhD.
+Although it may come across that I studied for a month, I was instructing courses on Management Accounting for CA Final and Inter students in India for 8 years before I came to the US to pursue my Ph.D.
 Hence, my preparation for the exams shouldn’t be considered as one month but consider it as many years of hard work.
-Hence, I won’t focus on what I did for the exam but will share my experience on how to prepare for such exams as a student as well as an instructor.
+Therefore, I won’t focus on what I did for the exam but will share my experience on how to prepare for such exams as a student as well as an instructor.

 Who is Hariharan?

-I have completed Chartered Accountancy (CA) from India in 2008 and have been passionately instructing students studying in schools as well as colleges.
+I completed the Chartered Accountancy (CA) from India in 2008 and have been passionately instructing students studying in schools as well as colleges.

-As a student I always focused on understanding the concepts and didn’t study to pass the exams.
-This is a good long term strategy to succeed academically.
-It requires lot of patience and work ethic and sometimes one may question whether it is worth the efforts because the outcome can only be observed over the period of time and results are not always immediate.
+As a student, I always focused on understanding the concepts and didn’t study to pass the exams.
+This is a good long-term strategy to succeed academically.
+It requires a lot of patience and work ethic, and sometimes one may question whether it is worth the effort because the outcome can only be observed over a period of time, and results are not always immediate.

-I can say with confidence that completing CA has helped me tremendously to achieve success in my CMA exam.
+I can confidently say that completing my CA has helped me tremendously to succeed in my CMA exam.

-I have observed that majority of the students try to study from the past exams, put less efforts, take shortcuts to pass the exam but this is a disaster as one may not be able to apply what one has studied.
+I have observed that most students try to study from past exams, put in less effort, and take shortcuts to pass the exam, but this is a disaster as one may not be able to apply what one has studied.

-Students find the material difficult to comprehend because it builds on previous material and it is very important to identify at what stage one is finding the content difficult to comprehend and go back and work hard on that particular topic.
+Students find the material difficult to comprehend because it builds on previous material, and it is very important to identify at what stage one finds the content difficult to comprehend and go back and work hard on that particular topic.

-For example: A student may find absorption costing difficult to understand but if it is primarily because of lack of understanding of overhead allocation, it is very important to study the topic on overhead allocation before proceeding further.
+For example: A student may find absorption costing difficult to understand, but if it is primarily because of a lack of understanding of overhead allocation, it is very important to study the topic of overhead allocation before proceeding further.

-While preparing I allowed myself one minute to answer a MCQ and will make a separate word file for noting the questions which I didn’t get right.
+While preparing, I allowed myself one minute to answer an MCQ and will make a separate Word file for noting the questions which I didn’t get right.
 This gave me a question bank that I used for review.

-Also, I had made notes of every topic that I find difficulty in or topics which were new to me (SOX, Internal controls- these were US specific).
+Also, I made notes of every topic that I find difficult or topics that were new to me (SOX, Internal controls- these were US-specific).
 I could save at least 15 minutes from my MCQs and carry forward to essay questions.
-For MCQs we need to practice so that we can reduce our time of answering and that is equally important along with accuracy.
+For MCQs, we need to practice so that we can reduce our time of answering, and that is equally important along with accuracy.

 Summary